meisyal/staruml-ruby/README.md

 ## Usage

-When this extension is successfully installed, it's time to use the extension.
 Prepare your model that contains a UML class diagram and then:

 1. Click **Tools** -> **Ruby** -> **Generate Code...** on the menu bar of